shrikeh/guzzle-middleware-responsetimer/README.md

 # Response timer for Guzzle
 A simple timer and logger that records response times for requests made by a [Guzzle] client to a [PSR-3] log.
 Created initially to help [Gousto] get an idea of how microservices were interacting and performing.

+It has some advantages over some other timers that already existed, in that it natively supports asynchronous calls, and uses the `Request` object itself as the key, therefore allowing multiple calls to the same URI to be recorded separately.

 ## Installation

 Installation is recommended via [composer]: